In this article, we would like to share with you how to deploy System Center Data Protection Manager for large Hyper-V workloads.

 - How to Deploy SCDPM 2016 using SCVMM 2016 on Windows Server 2016

-In summary, here are the latest features and improvement that are included in DPM 2016:
+In summary, here are the latest features and improvements that are included in DPM 2016:

 - Protecting data sources in mixed-mode clusters.